medic/cht-docs/content/en/contribute/code/workflow.md

 When creating issues add the appropriate [Priority](https://github.com/medic/medic/labels?utf8=%E2%9C%93&q=Priority%3A+) and [Type](https://github.com/medic/medic/labels?utf8=%E2%9C%93&q=Type%3A+) labels.

+### Regressions

+When a bug is found that impacts functionality that worked in a previous version, it's important that these are labelled properly so someone who is planning to upgrade can find it.
+To flag this, add the "Regression" label, and a labels in the form "Affects: {{version}}" (e.g.: "Affects: 3.14.0") for each version where this bug exists.
+It's likely that the label for this specific version doesn't exist so you may have to create it.
+This ensures that issue is listed as a Known Issue in the Release Notes for that version.

 ## Project States

 When the issue is scheduled for development it will be added to the appropriate [organisation project](https://github.com/orgs/medic/projects?query=is%3Aopen+sort%3Aname-asc) named after the webapp version it will be released with.
 Each column in the project represents the state the issue is in.